 The exact address of the Empire State Building is 5th Avenue between 33rd and 34th Streets in Midtown, Manhattan.
 It is centrally located in Manhattan and is only a few minutes walking distances from many other famous spots such as Herald Square, home to the worlds’ largest store department store Macy’s, (5 minutes), Times Square (14 minutes), Madison Square Garden, and the Flatiron Building (both approx. 11 minutes walk away).

 The iconic building unveiled a new entrance end of August 2018.
 The exact address is now 20 West 34th St. We’ve been there to take a look at the new entrance:

 Illumination of the Empire State Building

-The colors are also often matched to special events and holidays.
-When Germany won the World Cup 2014, the Empire State Building was illuminated in black, red, and gold!
+The illumination is often in the theme of current events, for example, the Super Bowl winners or holidays.
+When Germany won the World Cup 2014, the top of the building was illuminated in black, red, and gold!

 Other popular colors of the Empire State Building

 - Red / White / Blue on national holidays such as the 4th of July – Pink for New York Pride